orionrobots/orionrobots.github.io/wiki/oopic.md

 <h1 id="More_Information_and_comparisons">More Information and comparisons</h1>

-For more comparisons with other MicroControllers look at the <a class="wiki" href="/forums/electronics/preferred_microcontrollers.html" rel="">microcontrollers roundup</a> forum thread.
+For more comparisons with other MicroControllers look at the <a href="/forums/electronics/preferred_microcontrollers.html" rel="">microcontrollers roundup</a> forum thread.

 Links: